 Opening balances refer to the assets and liabilities your organisation has when you start using DEAR to manage your inventory.
 If you are currently using Xero or QuickBooks Online which you will be integrating with DEAR, then you will need to enter balances from the Xero/QBO system.
 If you are using DEAR without these accounting systems, you will need to enter balances from your existing accounting records.
 This is what we call conversion balances or opening balances.

 NOTE: If you are unsure about what needs to be included in your opening balances, please consult with your accountant or bookkeeper.
+Transactions dated prior to the conversion date will not be disregarded.

 Table of Contents